semaphoreci/docs/docs/ci-cd-environment/docker-authentication.md

 ---

 # Docker Hub authentication
-As announced in the [Docker blog post](https://www.docker.com/blog/scaling-docker-to-serve-millions-more-developers-network-egress/), on November 1<sup>st</sup> 2020, Docker Hub will introduce [rate limits](https://docs.docker.com/docker-hub/download-rate-limit/) for public image pulls.
+As announced in the [Docker blog post](https://www.docker.com/blog/scaling-docker-to-serve-millions-more-developers-network-egress/), on November 1<sup>st</sup> 2020, Docker Hub will introduce [rate limits](https://docs.docker.com/docker-hub/download-rate-limit/) on image pulls.

+Following rate limits will apply:

-The rate limits of 100 pulls per 6 hours will apply to anonymous public image pulls, while the authenticated users on a free Docker Hub plan will be able to make up to 200 pulls per 6 hours.
-Authenticated users with Pro and Team Docker Hub accounts have an unlimited pull rate.
+- 100 pulls per 6 hours for anonymous public image pulls
+- 200 pulls per 6 hours for authenticated users on the free Docker Hub plan
+- Unlimited pull rate for the authenticated users with Pro and Team Docker Hub accounts.
 Exceeding the explained rate limits will disrupt your Semaphore workflows and below you can find the recommended steps to avoid it.

 ## Will this affect you